Patterns and Rules

 Applying Rewrite Rules

-A rewrite rule is a [_match_, _sub_]
+A rewrite rule is an object with three properties:

 match

-: a matching patternsub
+: a matching patternreplace

-: a substitution pattern,
+: a substitution patterncondition

 To apply a set of rules to an expression, call the expr.replace()